vadanrod14/RA.Aid/docs/docs/quickstart/recommended.md

 # Recommended Config

-This configuration combines the strengths of multiple AI models to provide the best experience:

-- Anthropic Sonnet excels at driving the agent's core reasoning and planning
-- OpenAI's models provide robust debugging and logical analysis capabilities
+The simplest and recommended configuration uses Google's Gemini 2.5 Pro model, which provides a strong balance of reasoning, planning, and analysis capabilities for most tasks.

+- **Primary Model:** Google Gemini 2.5 Pro (`gemini-2.5-pro-preview-03-25`) handles core agent functions and expert consultations by default when only the `GEMINI_API_KEY` is set.
-- Tavily web search integration allows the agent to find relevant information online
+- **Web Search:** Tavily web search integration (optional) allows the agent to find relevant information online.

 :::info
 RA.Aid must be installed before using these configurations.
 If you haven't installed it yet, please see the [Installation Guide](installation).